rubenssohn/VARIANT_EXTRACTION/README.md

 > Note 2025-11-29: In short time (a couple of days), you will be able to download the package using `pip varexpm`.

 ### How to use the package
-Use the package with `import varexpm`.
+Use the package with `import varexpm` in a notebook or Python-script.

-The tutorial notebook under `notebooks/notebook_concisemodels_tutorial.ipynb` help you to get to know the most important functions for log preparation, model discovery, and evaluation.
+The tutorial notebook under `notebooks/notebook_concisemodels_tutorial.ipynb` is the best way to get to know the most important functions for log preparation, model discovery, and evaluation.
 > Note: If you use a jupyter notebook, make sure the kernel uses the packages.
 Best way to ensure this is to (1) have  `ipykernel` installed.
 Then, (2) create `python3 -m ipykernel install --user --name=[namevenv]` add your environment with the packages.
 Finally, (3) add it as a Kernel in the notebook.

 We also list some of the most important functions below.